Reduce Your Tuition and Fees

 |To apply, complete and return this application form with a personal statement about your needs and your academic plans, and any supporting documents:|

-Completed scholarship applications must be submitted no later than the first week of courses in the applicant’s entering trimester.
+Completed scholarship applications must be submitted no later than the second Sunday of courses in the applicant’s entering trimester.
 See the Academic Calendar for specific dates.
 All applicants will receive official notification of the committee’s decision by the end of their entering trimester.

 If you are granted a scholarship:

 |You are required to substantiate need by submitting a copy of the previous year’s Revenue Canada Tax Assessment.|

 |You must maintain a 3.0 grade point average in each trimester of your first year in the program.|

 |If you have been admitted conditionally, you must fulfill the specified conditions by the end of your entering trimester.|